albertattard/generic-development-infrastructure/README.md

 # Generic Development Infrastructure

-Creates a generic Java **development** environment on the cloud that includes all versions of Oracle Java, Oracle GraalVM and more.
+Creates a generic Java **development** environment on OCI that includes many versions of Oracle Java, Oracle GraalVM and more.

-This repository is intended to be used within other repositories, such as workshops that require an instance on OCI.
-Run the following command from within an existing repository to include the `infrastructure` directory.
+This repository is intended to be used within other repositories, such as workshops, that require an OCI compute instance.
+Run the following command from within an existing (top level directory) repository to include the `infrastructure` directory.

 ```shell
 $ git submodule add \